daanvanham/vanham.io/api/blog/item/styling-checkboxes.md

 }
 ```

 And there you go, a nice, easily stylable checkbox!
-Don\'t forget to make it pretty though!
+Don't forget to make it pretty though!

 Of course there are many many other ways you could accomplish this.
 Wrap the label around the input and add an extra element on which you can apply the styling for `label::before` for example is one I would normally use to prevent the usage of the `id` attribute.